OGSarah/Workout/README.md

 ## Requirements:
 - Shows a single client their progress over time for each exercise.
-- Data must be glancable, could be in table format but must have an additional format to quickly indicate to the client what their progress is.
+- Data must be glanceable, could be in table format but must have an additional format to quickly indicate to the client what their progress is.
 - List of exercises.
 - Progress will be derived from comparing ExerciseSetSummaries for an Exercise over time, instead of comparing it to the Exercise Set.
 - Use the WorkoutsController to load in the WorkoutSummaries.